MiklosPathy/OpenLaptop/README.md

   - Prove working display
     - Needs to remove display disable jumper and put it to display voltage selector.
 3.3V tried.
     - Just realized, the panel needs 650V for the the backlight.
 Inverter needed.
+      - Not needed.
+The exact model number of the LCD is LP156WD1-TL-B2.
+It needs ~12V.
+So we are ok.
+Only the swapping of connectors power and ground pins are necessary.
     - Display comes up as CH7513A013.
 Probably this is the on board display controller chip, because independently from the LCD connection it is there as device.